panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 ==============
 To Enable CredSSP on the Karan host, please follow steps below:

-On the Karan Host run the following command to enable CredSSP as a client role and allow Karan host to Delegate credentials to all computers ( Wild card mask "*"):
+On the Karan Guest VM open a *PowerShell-Command* window and run the following command to enable CredSSP as a client role and allow Karan host to Delegate credentials to all computers ( Wild card mask "*"):

 .. code-block:: bash

   C:>\ Enable-WSManCredSSP -Role Client -DelegateComputer *

-From command prompt window run:
+From a windows command prompt window run:

 .. code-block:: bash